geoadmin/doc-tech/docs/stac-api/migrate09-10.md

 ### Asset object

-##### Language information about the referenced asset
+##### Language Information About the Referenced Asset

-You can now specify the language of a `link` target using the `hreflang` parameter from the [Language Extension](https://github.com/stac-extensions/language?tab=readme-ov-file#fields-for-links-and-assets)"
+You can now specify the language of a `link` target using the `hreflang` parameter from the [Language Extension](https://github.com/stac-extensions/language?tab=readme-ov-file#fields-for-links-and-assets).

 ```json
 {